DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Theoretical Foundations

 To quantify how strongly the control $u_t$ perturbs the reverse-time diffusion process, we analyze the KL divergence between the path distributions $\mathcal{P}^0$ and $\mathcal{P}^u$.
 By Girsanov’s theorem~\cite{kallianpur_girsanov_2000}, under Novikov’s condition, the relative entropy between them equals the cumulative control energy:

 Hence, the path-KL directly measures the total energy injected by the control.
-Because it aggregates the squared deviation between the controlled and nominal trajectories, it can be interpreted as a quantitative measure of sample distortion.
-As shown in \cref{fig:toy_demo} (left), the controlled trajectory (red) deviates from the nominal diffusion (blue) in proportion to its control energy.
+Because it aggregates the squared deviation introduced in the drift over the entire sampling horizon, it provides a principled measure of distributional distortion induced by guidance.
 (The equivalence in \cref{eq:girsanov} relies on the drift scaling by $g(t)$ in \cref{eq:sde_control} and the nondegeneracy condition $g(t)\!>\!0$.)

 The path-space divergence also upper-bounds the discrepancy of terminal distributions.
 The marginalization inequality